lzwjava/blog-source/original/2025-02-04-wifi-speed-en.md

 modem -> 2m cable -> TP-Link AX3000 (wired bridge mode) -> 4m wireless, a wall -> Laptop

+This improved the download speed to up to 90 Mbps.

 ## New Modem Performance

 In my own house, the modem is new, and the TP-Link router performs well in wireless bridge mode.
 The network setup is: